Biblioklept/hyperessentials/he-fnv/TTW-GUIDE/README.md

 - Unselect `New Vegas Mesh Improvement Mod - NVMIM`.
 - Unselect `ExRB - Extended Roombounds`.
 - Unselect `New Vegas Quick Start`.
-- OPTIONAL: Install [Tale of Two Wastelands Quick Start](https://www.nexusmods.com/newvegas/mods/65937).
+- OPTIONAL: Install [Tale of Two Wastelands Quick Start](https://www.nexusmods.com/newvegas/mods/65937) into your Quick Start section.
 Add a `[NoDelete]` before this mod so when an update comes out you don't lose your files.
 - It is recommended to delete your `ModOrganizer.ini` to make sure you don't use LOOT and have the proper TTW load order.